— Dublin City Council and the State have strong grounds to appeal.

 The referenced Section 50, as amended, relates to mainly new road building and major works which likely to have significant effects on the environment.
 The scale of the work planned along the Strand Road route is minor and low-impact.
 The level of work has more in common with road maintenance than it does with major or significant road building.

 The main way for a small project the size and scale of the one in question to full under the EIA Directive is a screening assessment.
-It seems backwards than that the Judge — without anything to apparently support such — deems that the project falls under the terms of the EIA Directive, and only after this looks at the details of the screening report.
+It seems backward than that the Judge — without anything to apparently support such — deems that the project falls under the terms of the EIA Directive, and only after this looks at the details of the screening report.

 Consultants for the council found that: